wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/database-integrations/sending-a-simple-message-to-a-datasource/README.md

 # Sending a Simple Message to a Datasource

+## About

+Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.
+In this guide, we are mainly focusing on configuring a RESTful service using Ballerina to receive the client request and to expose the information in the database.
+You can find other integration modules from the [wso2-ballerina](https://github.com/wso2-ballerina) GitHub repository.

 In this tutorial, let’s try a simple scenario where a user can execute operations related to doctors in a Health Care System.
-Information about doctors is stored in a MySql database.
+Information about doctors is stored in a MySQL database.
 We will configure a RESTful service using Ballerina to receive the client request, and to expose the information in the database, thereby decoupling the client and the back-end database.

 #### What you will build